Backgammonian/Image-Sharing/README.md

 * Authentication & authorization
 * User's dashboard
 * Users' profiles
-* Ability to add new notes and to edit existing ones
+* Ability to add new notes with images and to edit existing ones
 * Image uploading
 * Notes can be assigned to a certain thread
 * IP geolocation (kind of)